jaredpalmer/after.js/UPGRADING.md

 ];
 ```

-✅ The right way to handle the above situation:
+✅ The right way to handle it:

 ```jsx
 [